 Integrated Bioscience abandons the traditional model of preparing PhD students to be experts in a narrow sub-discipline in favor of one emphasizing the integration of ideas across disciplines.
-To effectively confront the emerging biologically-based research questions of the 21st century, we must train students to both be experts in their respective disciplines, but also to be able to “think outside the box” of traditional fields.
+To effectively confront the emerging biologically-based research questions of the 21st century, we must train students to be both experts in their respective disciplines, but also to be able to “think outside the box” of traditional fields.

 Download the IB Graduate Student Handbook for more information